Weekend Guide: A perfect two days in Dubrovnik post was first published on Culture Tourist on August 30th 2019, and updated in May 2021.

 Dubrovnik is probably one of the most famous places in Croatia.
-With its monumental city walls, picturesque stone houses and a historic old town, it’s not by surprise it’s getting so many visitors each year.
-I’ve spent a weekend in Dubrovnik last April and here is my itinerary for a stay in this city filled with art, history and some fun things to do.
+With its massive city walls, picturesque stone houses and historic old town, it comes with no surprise it’s getting so many visitors each year.
+To help you get the best of it, here is the Culture Tourist Dubrovnik weekend guide for a perfect two days in Dubrovnik.
+You’ll find here the full Dubrovnik itinerary for a stay in this city filled with art and history, together with some fun things to do.

 Weekend in Dubrovnik

-Dubrovnik is quite small, so spending a weekend there is just about enough time to explore this beautiful Croatian town.
-Filled with a unique and exciting history and being home to some great museums, it’s a must-see place for any art enthusiast.
-Marijan and I visited Dubrovnik during our Croatia and Bosnia road trip, and it was definitely one of the highlights of our trip.
+Dubrovnik is relatively small, so spending a weekend there is just about enough time to explore that beautiful Croatian town.
+Filled with unique and exciting history and being home to some great museums, it’s a must-see place for any art enthusiast.

 Some tips for visiting Dubrovnik